acmiyaguchi/autobots_visman/docs/camera.md

 On the left we get a color image of the box, and on the right we get a depth image of the box and horizon.

 We can also manipulate the box in this environment.
-We [follow this tutorial](https://varhowto.com/how-to-move-a-gazebo-model-from-command-line-ros/) on moving the model from the command-line, and eventual translate this into a set of unit tests.
+We [follow this tutorial](https://varhowto.com/how-to-move-a-gazebo-model-from-command-line-ros/) on moving the model from the command-line, and eventually translate this into a set of unit tests.

 ```bash
 rosservice call /gazebo/get_model_state "model_name: box"